Children's Hospital Colorado

 Stone Center 3

-Pediatric experts at The Stone Center care for patients with kidney and/or bladder stones (also known as urolithiasis).
+Pediatric experts at The Stone Center care for patients with kidney stones and bladder stones (also known as urolithiasis).
 At Children’s Hospital Colorado, we know that it’s hard to see your child in pain.
 Our team is here to help your child pass their stone(s) with minimal discomfort.
 We also provide recommendations on ways to help prevent stones from forming again in the future.

 How do kidney stones form?